-How Deloitte Australia’s Digital Career Compass program is empowering women and diverse communities to reach their full potential in a digital world.
+How Deloitte Australia’s Digital Career Compass programme is empowering women and diverse communities to reach their full potential in a digital world.

-Katherine, 43, learned about Deloitte Australia’s Digital Career Compass program last year, just a year after a family event that had left her in significantly diminished economic circumstances.
-A friend told her that the program was geared toward people experiencing major change or disadvantage and who were trying to forge new paths.
-Deloitte Australia and Salesforce, a global leader in Customer Relationship Management (CRM), had teamed up to develop the program and help participants kick-start a career in technology.
+Katherine, 43, learnt about Deloitte Australia’s Digital Career Compass programme last year, just a year after a family event that had left her in significantly diminished economic circumstances.
+A friend told her that the programme was geared toward people experiencing major change or disadvantage and who were trying to forge new paths.
+Deloitte Australia and Salesforce, a global leader in Customer Relationship Management (CRM), had teamed up to develop the programme and help participants kick-start a career in technology.

 “This job made my independence possible.”